Parihaka: Land pressures

 Māori unease mounted as the surveying progressed, with little sign of the promised reserves.
-In February 1879 surveyors began cutting lines through cultivations and fences and trampling cash crops and also ran a road into Titokowaru's own settlement.
+In February 1879 surveyors began cutting lines through cultivations and fences and trampling cash crops and also ran a road into Tītokowaru's own settlement.
 Māori retaliated by uprooting kilometres of survey pegs.
 Sheehan rode to Parihaka to justify the government's actions, but left after being verbally abused by Te Whiti.
 The next day, 24 March 1879, Te Whiti ordered his men to remove all the surveyors from the Waimate Plains.
-Though the surveyors would not leave of their own accord, the Māori quietly packed up each survey camp, loaded horses and drays and carted everything back across the Waingongoro River, between Manaia and Hawera.
+Though the surveyors would not leave of their own accord, the Māori quietly packed up each survey camp, loaded horses and drays and carted everything back across the Waingongoro River, between Manaia and Hāwera.

 Hectored by the settler press, which claimed extra farmland was needed and that "these lands should no longer be retained by turbulent, semi-barbarous people, too idle to put them to any use", the Government on 26 March began advertising the sale of the first 16000 acre of the Waimate Plains.
 On 24 April it announced the sale was postponed indefinitely.
 Sheehan determined to find out what had been promised to Māori and whether this was the cause of the interruption to the survey.
 Still, however, the Government refused to confirm its promise of reserves.

 Monthly meetings at Parihaka attracted Māori from all over New Zealand and let was set aside for each tribe to have its own marae, meeting house and cluster of whares throughout the village.
 As the population grew, so did the industriousness, with cultivations over a wider area and more than 100 bullocks, 10 horses and 44 carts in use.
 Yet the gatherings continued to disturb settlers, who in late May called on Grey to boost Taranaki's armed constabulary, claiming they were "living in a condition of constant menace", in fear of their lives and "utterly at the mercy of the Natives".
-Māori in Opunake had begun ploughing up and fencing off settlers' fields, and threatening to take over the flour mill.
-Residents at Hawera were convinced war would be commenced "at any moment" and the Patea Mail urged a new "war of extermination" be waged against the Māori: "Justice demands these bloodthirsty fanatics should be returned to the dust ... the time has come, in our minds, when New Zealand must strike for freedom, and this means the death blow to the Maori race."
+Māori in Ōpunake had begun ploughing up and fencing off settlers' fields, and threatening to take over the flour mill.
+Residents at Hawera were convinced war would be commenced "at any moment" and the Patea Mail urged a new "war of extermination" be waged against the Māori: "Justice demands these bloodthirsty fanatics should be returned to the dust ... the time has come, in our minds, when New Zealand must strike for freedom, and this means the death blow to the Māori race."